CopyPeste/CopyPeste/unit_test/README.md

 - **example**, it contains example code, there are two type, functional and another with an error.
 - **features**, Cucumber repository will be executed via the Rakefile.
 - **features -> scenario**, it contains project tree of CopyPeste which link with various scenarios executable.
-- **features -> step_definitions**, it contains executable steps, it will find in "pathTests" dossier.
+- **features -> step_definitions**, it contains executable steps, it will find in "path_tests" dossier.
 - **features -> support**, Cucumber configuration.
-- **pathTests**, it contains CopyPeste tree, each repository must have symbolics links toward executable tests.
+- **path_tests**, it contains CopyPeste tree, each repository must have symbolics links toward executable tests.

-The dossiers in "pathTests" contains symbolics links toward tests files.
+The dossiers in "path_tests" contains symbolics links toward tests files.
 ```shell
 $ln -s TARGET LINK_NAME
 ```